Table of Contents

 Can my wife inherit my ISA?

-When someone passes away, money in an ISA account is still tax-free as long as they leave it to their spouse or civil partner.
-It is therefore exempt from inheritance, income, and capital gains taxes, even when withdrawn from the ISA.
+The answer to ‘Can you have a joint ISA with your spouse or partner to maximise your combined tax-free savings potential?’ remains no. But when someone passes away, money in an ISA account can still be tax-free as long as it is left to your spouse or civil partner.
+It is, therefore, exempt from inheritance, income, and capital gains taxes, even when withdrawn from the ISA with one proviso.
+Using an additional permitted subscription (APS).

-Through “additional permitted subscription,” the surviving spouse will receive an additional ISA allocation that is equal to the amount of the deceased partner’s ISA at the time of their death.
+Through an APS, the surviving spouse will receive an additional ISA allocation that is equal to the amount of the deceased partner’s money in their ISA at the time of their death.

 Can I have 2 ISA accounts with different banks?